Slang You Can Use in Words With Friends

 Unfortunately, word games tend to disagree.
 Much to the chagrin of digitally enabled, slang-slinging word nerds of the 21st century, word games tend to roll with Noah Webster rather than UrbanDictionary.

 But take heart!
 Words With Friends is kinder than most dictionary-based games when it comes to using informal language.
 There are thousands of pop culture and slang terms you can use in Words With Friends.
-Even abbreviations and acronyms such as BFF and FOMO are allowed.
+Even abbreviations and acronyms like BFF and FOMO are allowed.

 8 Slang Words Allowed in Words With Friends